autoxjs/ember-annotative-models/README.md

 # Ember-annotative-models

-Introduces the concept of fields to models and allows for extremely annotatative models
+Introduces the concept of fields to models and allows for extremely annotative models

+automatically registers fields based upon the models you have declared in your routes

 ## Dependencies
 ```sh